Andrés Jiménez (BMX rider)

-Andrés Eduardo Jiménez Caicedo (born 27 August 1986) is a Colombian racing cyclist who represents Colombia in BMX.
-He represented Colombia at the 2008 and 2012 Summer Olympics in the men's BMX event.
+Andrés Eduardo Jiménez Caicedo (born 27 August 1986) is a Colombian racing cyclist who represents Colombia in BMX racing.
+He represented Colombia at the 2008 Beijing and 2012 Summer Olympics in the men's BMX event.
 At the 2008 Games, he reached the final but finished just outside the medals.
 In 2012 he again reached the final, but only finished in 6th place on this occasion.